MythicSorcerer/MythicSorcerer/README.md

 I'm MythicSorcerer,

 I'm currently working on [xenon.hopto.org](https://xenon.hopto.org), my website, which is sort of lacking in.... a lot of things
-You can reach me via mythic_sorcerer on discord or email me at rustysparklymonkey@gmail.com
+You can reach me via mythic_sorcerer on discord or email me at rustysparklymonkey@gmail.com.
+I also have a minecraft server at the same IP.

 My pronouns are he/him

-- Mythic

 <!--
 **MythicSorcerer/MythicSorcerer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.